vuestorefront/vue-storefront/packages/core/docs/migrate/2.4.0/integrators.md

 ## Introduction

-In 2.4.0, from Integrator point of view, the most important change is a new `checkout.js` middleware - its main goal is to manage access to the checkout steps.
+In 2.4.0, from the Integrator point of view, the most important change is a new `checkout.js` middleware - its main goal is to manage access to the checkout steps.

 ## Changes